Our latest technology patent landscape report - ITU AVC H.264 and HEVC H.265 audio video standards

 •comments from our engineer who reviewed the patent: typically a few sentences providing the rationale behind the score given to the patent including the specification section where the patent is deemed to be potentially technically essential

-The report draws conclusions on the H.264 and H.265 patent landscape that are relevant to the licensor, licensee communities and also for the policy makers and regulators.
+The report draws conclusions on the AVC and HEVC patent landscape that are relevant to the licensor, licensee communities and also for the policy makers and regulators.
 The report provides:

 •our estimate of the likely number of SEPs in these standards

-•the overlap of patent portfolios in the H.264 and H.265 standards
+•the overlap of patent portfolios in the AVC and HEVC standards

 •historical SEP filings